Ella Park Lawrence: Daughters of the American Revolution

-Design contest for the IlIinois state flag
+Design contest for the Illinois state flag

-Lawrence organized a design contest in order to spur support and a design that could be used for an Illinois state flag.
+Lawrence organized a design contest to spur support and come up with a design that could be used for an Illinois state flag.
 She wrote to every DAR chapter in the state of Illinois and offered a $25 prize for the winning design, which is equivalent to almost $500 today.
-Lawrence received designs from all over Illinois, totalling around three dozen designs.
+Lawrence received designs from all over Illinois, totaling around three dozen designs.
 A panel of four judges was put together to decide a winner.
 The judges were Secretary of State Lewis Stevenson, Supreme Court Justice Charles Craig, Superintendent of Public Instruction Francis Blair, and Hugh Magill of the Illinois State Art Commission.
 The winner of the contest was Lucy Derwent, a member of the DAR’s chapter in Rockford, IL.
-The design being the emblem shown on the state seal displayed on a white flag, the same design which is used today.
+The design selected was an emblem shown on the state seal displayed on a white flag, the same design which is used today.

 Senate Bill No. 446.

 In 1915, after years of hard work, Senate Bill No. 446. was passed which established Lucy Derwent’s design as the Illinois state flag.
 The bill stated the usefulness of a state flag for the military, civic engagements, and organizations when meeting.
 They agreed that “the emblem upon said great seal would be a most appropriate insignia for the uses indicated herein,” and allowed the “great seal” to be reproduced for the use of a state banner, but only in black and white, or national colors, on a white sheet or background.
-This was filed on July 6, 1915, the full report of this bill was given in October, and Lawrence was given the first official Illinios State Flag made by the Meyers Military Flag-Shop Company in Washington, D.C.
+This was filed on July 6, 1915, the full report of this bill was given in October, and Lawrence was given the first official Illinois State Flag made by the Meyers Military Flag-Shop Company in Washington, D.C.
 Other flags were given out later, one being to the Daughters of the American Revolution in Illinois.

 Later life

 Though her fight for the state flag ended with its establishment in 1915, Lawrence continued to be a vital part of her community as a philanthropist and leader.
-In 1916 Lawrence was named Honorary State Regent of Illinois for life for all of her hard work and dedication especially in regards to her work on getting the Illinois State Flag established.
+In 1916, Lawrence was named Honorary State Regent of Illinois for life for all of her hard work and dedication, especially in regards to her work on getting the Illinois State Flag established.
 She was also known for “installing patriotism” through schools, helping with disaster relief, advocating for better roads, and organizing children’s clubs and homemaker’s societies.
 Lawrence established a club called “The Booker Washington Club for Colored Boys” which sought to teach “good citizenship and patriotism” to boys ages eight to ten.
 She and her husband donated often to their community church, as well as to both Knox College and Park College, one notable and celebrated donation being a provisional gift of $75,000 given to Park College in 1916.